dynuporg/mtflycards/readme.txt

 * PHP version 5.2.4 or greater
 * MySQL version 5.0 or greater
 * Woocommerce 2.0.10 or greater
-* At least one of the following themes for Wordpress Twenty Ten, Twenty Eleven, Twenty Twelve

 = Automatic installation =